Mathnerd314/stroscot/docs/Commentary/Exceptions.rst

 Nontermination
 ~~~~~~~~~~~~~~

-Infinite loops can be detected in some cases and replaced with a Nontermination or Loop exception.
-Dynamically, this can be implemented by decrementing a fuel counter on every reduction and throwing an exception.
-Whatever the starting fuel, an infinite loop is guaranteed to run it out.
-Statically the analyses are more general and can prove termination or nontermination without requiring an arbitrary initial fuel.
-Most functions terminate, but totality checkers are not omniscient.
+Infinite loops can be detected and replaced with a Nontermination or Loop exception.
+Dynamically, this can be implemented by decrementing a fuel counter on every reduction step and throwing an exception when it runs out.
+Whatever the starting fuel, an infinite loop is guaranteed to throw an exception.
+Statically the analyses are more general and can prove termination or nontermination without requiring the arbitrary choice of initial fuel.
+Most functions can be classified, but totality checkers are not omniscient.

 Exception groups
 ~~~~~~~~~~~~~~~~